 The Purple Thread Shed Takes To The Road

 However the Purple Thread Shed now takes to the road as I’m lucky enough to be invited as a tutor to teach in other gorgeous venues in the UK and abroad and have worked with many embroiderer’s guilds and textile groups across the country.
 I’ve been very fortunate to work with some fabulous venues including The Scottish National Galleries, Edinburgh Museums, The Knitting & Stitching Show and at The Country Living Fair, Crafty Retreats in France and I feel hugely honoured to have worked on the other side of the world with Fibre Arts Australia & Fibre Arts New Zealand.

-Imagine a room full of like-minded people and a table (or two) covered in boxes and tins of glorious vintage materials.
+Imagine a room full of like-minded people and a table (or several) covered in boxes and tins of glorious vintage materials.
 I LOVE genuine old, scrappy materials that have been used, washed & worn and have their own stories to tell and wherever possible use them in my workshops.
 Imagine then having the time and space to be gently guided through a making process that has ‘stories’ and a deep appreciation of materials at its heart.

 Hand stitching is slow so we will rarely finish a piece on the day but my aim is for you to leave with a project that you feel excited by, personally connected to and inspired to continue working on at home.

 Different workshops will, of course, introduce additional elements and these are explained in the individual listings.
 I teach by a series of short demonstrations throughout the day and working with people individually so that their own piece starts to emerge.